-8. Water Fund
+Water Fund

-a.
 Key issues of interest

-There are a number of issues arising within the Water fund in the coming years i) Water billing & pricing ii) Capital Upgrades
+There are a number of issues arising within the Water fund in the coming years.

+Water billing & pricing

 Water billing has recently undergone review with the implementation of a two tier pricing strategy for the pricing of water consumption charges.
 Water billing is conducted three (3) times a year.

-In the coming year the pricing structure will undergo another review as Council investigates the pricing and step allocations.
+In the coming year the pricing structure will undergo another further review as Council investigates the pricing and step allocations.